-The Very Short Bio (Less than 50 words)
+The Very Short Bio (Less than fifty words)

-Currently a freelance editor, anthologist, and reviewer, Paula Guran has edited almost 50 science fiction, fantasy, and horror anthologies and more than 50 novels and collections featuring the same.
+Editor, anthologist, and reviewer Paula Guran has edited more than fifty science fiction, fantasy, and horror anthologies and more than fifty novels and collections featuring the same.
 She was senior editor for Prime Books for seven years.
 Previously, she edited the Juno fantasy imprint from its small press inception through its incarnation as an imprint of Pocket Books.
 Guran edits the annual Year’s Best Dark Fantasy and Horror series (first ten volumes with Prime; now published by Pyr).
 (See Books for a list of anthologies, novels, and collections edited.)
 In an earlier life, she produced weekly email newsletter DarkEcho (winning two Stokers, an IHG award, and a World Fantasy Award nomination), edited Horror Garage (earning another IHG and a second World Fantasy nomination), and has contributed reviews, interviews, and articles to numerous professional publications.
-Guran currently reviews for Locus Magazine.
-She lives in Akron, Ohio, near enough to her grandchildren to frequently be indulgent.
+The Year’s Best Dark Fantasy & Horror, Volume Two was nominated for a World Fantasy Award in 2022.
+Guran’s been reviewing for Locus: The Magazine of The Science Fiction & Fantasy Field on a regular basis for more than seven years.
+She lives—with her faithful cat, Nala—in Akron, Ohio, near her five grandchildren.

 Editor, anthologist, and reviewer, Paula Guran was senior editor for Prime Books for seven years.
 Before that, she edited the Juno fantasy imprint for six years from its small press inception through its incarnation as an imprint of Simon & Schuster’s Pocket Books.
 Guran is the editor of the annual Year’s Best Dark Fantasy and Horror series of anthologies (first ten volumes with Prime; now published by Pyr) and editor of numerous other anthologies.
 She also edited Prime’s digital imprint Masque Books.
 (See the Books section for a list of anthologies, novels, and collections edited.)